What COVID-19 means for your case

 To successfully settle your case – and for the right amount - we need to gather supporting evidence.
 These include witness statements, police reports, medical evaluations, documents from your employer, etc.

-The new social distancing protocols make these kinds of things harder to gather but we continue to try to do things over the phone, via email or video conferencing where possible.
+Social distancing protocols make these kinds of things harder to gather but we continue to try to do things over the phone, via email or video conferencing where possible.
 Your solicitor will keep you posted and inform you of any update.

 Being personal injury experts means we need access to your medical records to properly assess your injuries and value your claim.
 However with NHS staff rightly focused on tackling COVID-19 there are understandable delays in these records being sent from hospitals and GP surgeries.
 Your solicitor will keep you posted and inform you of any update.